Life insurance for couples

 If you are in a relationship with someone and both have financial obligations that would be left behind if one were to pass away, it could be worth considering protective cover to ensure the partner does not endure financial hardship.
-Some of the key benefits of a joint couple policy include:
+Couple life insurance (also known as joint life insurance or first to die insurance) cover includes:

 - Lump sum payment.
 The lump sum benefit from a life or trauma insurance policy can go a long way to ensure that the person you care for (and in some cases, the children you leave behind) are cared for and are able to maintain their current way of life